m4cit/DLQR/README.md

 # Deep Learning Quran Recognition
-DLQR is an experimental project for Qur'an audio recognition via Deep-Learning.
+DLQR is an experimental project for Qur'an audio recognition via Deep-Learning (PyTorch).
 A total of 34,403 audio samples were used to train a custom Convolutional Neural Network.
 The goal is to predict the reciter and / or the chapter.
 The chapter prediction is not fully thought out yet and currently unavailable.

-The Deep-Learning framework used is PyTorch.

 ## Gallery
 ### Icon